hackclub/scrapbook/README.md

 Hack Clubbers using a Mac can post directly from their menu bar using Scrapple, an app built by [@LinusS1](https://github.com/LinusS1)!
 From the menu bar, type in the update, select the attachments for the post and send it off into the interweb…

-You can [download the app here](https://github.com/LinusS1/Scrapple/releases), and it’s [open source here](https://github.com/LinusS1/Scrapple).
+You can [download the app here](https://github.com/LinusS1/Scrapple/releases), and check out the [open source code here](https://github.com/LinusS1/Scrapple).

 To install using Homebrew Cask: